haroonawanofficial/XSSInspector-SecurityToolkit/README.md

 6. Filtering: Before testing a payload against a URL, it checks if any of the query parameters match the file-related keywords.

-## Heuristic Logic:
-XSSInspector heuristic logic into the scanner allows it to analyze response content for indicators like "alert" messages and script tags, thus making it more adept at identifying potential XSS vulnerabilities.
-By focusing on these common XSS patterns, the scanner is more efficient in its detection approach, reducing false positives and enhancing its precision.

-## Obfuscation Logic:
+## Enahcned Heuristic & Obfuscation Structure and Logic:
-XSSInspector obfuscation logic introduces various encoding techniques, including hex encoding, unicode encoding, base64 encoding, double encoding, and more, to generate a wide range of obfuscated payloads.
-This diversification of payloads significantly improves the scanner's evasion capabilities by making it challenging for security filters to detect and mitigate attacks.
+- Enhanced Detection Accuracy: The heuristic logic fine-tunes the scanner to detect XSS vulnerabilities more accurately by concentrating on common attack patterns.
+- Reduced False Positives: The heuristic logic helps minimize false positives by identifying potential vulnerabilities based on known attack indicators.
+- Evasion and Bypass Capabilities: Obfuscation logic strengthens the scanner's evasion techniques, making it harder for security mechanisms to thwart attacks.
+- Comprehensive Testing: With obfuscation techniques, the scanner thoroughly tests potential vulnerabilities by employing multiple payload variations.
+- Improved Reliability: The combination of heuristic and obfuscation logic ensures a more reliable and effective XSS scanner, resulting in precise vulnerability identification and decreased security risks.

-## Obfuscation Bypassing
+## Obfuscations with Bypassing (46 special modes are supported built-in)

 - No obfuscation: Returns the input payload as-is.
 - Replace "alert" with "confirm": Replaces "alert" with "confirm" in the payload.